VicSchbt/expenses-tracker-back/insomnia/README.md

 3. Set the `accessToken` in the Local environment
 4. Create a category → `POST /categories`
 5. Get all categories → `GET /categories`
+6. Create a savings goal → `POST /savings-goals` (e.g., "Vacation Fund", target: 5000)
+7. Get all savings goals → `GET /savings-goals` (to get the goal ID)
+8. Create a saving transaction → `POST /transactions/saving` (with goal ID, automatically updates currentAmount)
-6. Create an income transaction → `POST /transactions/income`
+9. Create an income transaction → `POST /transactions/income`
-7. Create an expense transaction → `POST /transactions/expense` (with category ID)
+10. Create an expense transaction → `POST /transactions/expense` (with category ID)
-8. Create a refund transaction → `POST /transactions/refund` (to balance the category)
+11. Create a refund transaction → `POST /transactions/refund` (to balance the category)
-9. Create a bill transaction → `POST /transactions/bill` (with recurrence)
+12. Create a bill transaction → `POST /transactions/bill` (with recurrence)
-10. Create a subscription transaction → `POST /transactions/subscription` (with recurrence)
+13. Create a subscription transaction → `POST /transactions/subscription` (with recurrence)

 ## Transaction Types